 Appeon's support to .NET/COM components enables you to access enhanced Web functionality.
 When developing new Web applications with PowerBuilder and Appeon, you can use the .NET/COM components in Appeon Server as a bridge to access many other functions on the Web and some Client Server application features that may even transcend the Web limitations.
-For detailed description, refer to Calling .NET/COM components in Workarounds & API Guide.
+For detailed description, refer to Section 2.3.8, "Calling .NET/COM server components (.NET only)" in Workarounds & API Guide.